A Survey of Reinforcement Learning For Economics: A Brief History of Reinforcement Learning

 \citet{RescorlaWagner1972} formalized the blocking phenomenon as a prediction-error learning rule.
 Translating to RL notation:\footnote{The original notation used $V_i$ for associative strength of stimulus $i$, $\alpha_i$ for stimulus salience (noticeability), $\beta_j$ for learning rate, $\lambda_j$ for maximum conditioning (1 if reward present, 0 otherwise), and $V_{\text{tot}} = \sum_k V_k$ for total prediction.
 The correspondence is: $V_i \to V(s)$, $\alpha_i \beta_j \to \alpha$, $\lambda_j \to r$, $V_{\text{tot}} \to V(s)$.
 See \citet{SuttonBarto1990} for details.}

 This is temporal difference learning with $\gamma = 0$, without discounting of future rewards.
 Each stimulus $s$ begins with $V(s) = 0$.
 On each trial, the organism observes the stimuli present, receives outcome $r \in \{0, 1\}$, and updates values according to $\delta$.
-The model is purely predictive; there are no actions, only learned expectations about reward.\footnote{The Rescorla-Wagner update is mathematically identical to the Widrow-Hoff least mean squares rule.} The model's power lay in prediction, not just explanation.
-It correctly predicted overexpectation, whereby two separately conditioned stimuli combined and reinforced together each lose value because their summed prediction exceeds $r$.
+The model is purely predictive; there are no actions, only learned expectations about reward.\footnote{The Rescorla-Wagner update is mathematically identical to the Widrow-Hoff least mean squares rule.} The model correctly predicted overexpectation, whereby two separately conditioned stimuli combined and reinforced together each lose value because their summed prediction exceeds $r$.